jisshub/CRIO-FELLOWSHIP-SD-DSA-JS-B1-JUNE-2023/README.md

 Step 6: Return the merged intervals.
 - The final merged intervals are [[1, 7], [8, 10], [11, 18]].

-By following this step-by-step process, we

- successfully merged the overlapping intervals in the example.
+By following this step-by-step process, we successfully merged the overlapping intervals in the example.
 The merge intervals pattern allows us to consolidate and merge overlapping intervals efficiently.

+## HashMap